Need some animal control? (But seriously) if you have a stray dog or cat issue, page ACO Erica Thurston, at 802 240-0402

-DURGIN HILL RECYCLING – Starting on Saturday, April 18, 2020, face masks and/or facial coverings are required when entering the Durgin Hill for recycling and trash drop off.
+DURGIN HILL RECYCLING Face masks and/or facial coverings are required when entering the Durgin Hill for recycling and trash drop off.
 There is also a limit of 3 vehicles at a time on site.

 Throughout this website there are photographs of places in the Town of Vershire from days long past.
 The photographs are available here as a courtesy of the Vershire Historical Society

 The Town Office is open by appointment only.
 For more information click here and see below

 Holding Down the Curve in Vershire and in Vermont

 FOR THE LATEST update on new work safe additions to the Stay Home, Stay Safe Order guidance from the State of Vermont, follow this link.

 On Wearing a Mask – Vermont Department of Health Commissioner Mark Levine, MD, has recommended that all Vermonters wear cloth facial masks, or coverings, when leaving home for essential purposes.
 For more information about Covid-19 and wearing face coverings go to: https://www.healthvermont.gov/response/infectious-disease/2019-novel-coronavirus

 Advice is based on new data about how COVID-19 can spread before a person has any symptoms.
 Remember that face coverings are not a substitute for physical distancing and other prevention measures.
 It is important that medical-grade masks be reserved for our health care workers and first responders.
 A mask with multiple layers is best, but you can also use a scarf or bandana if you don’t have a mask.
 There are many descriptions of masks available online.